• Skip to primary navigation

 This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page.

 The wonderful thing about making scones is they take no time at all.
-You can change up the recipe and add your favorite flavors and toppings like Blueberry Lemon Scones, Mandarin Orange Scones, Orange Cranberry Scones, or Irish Apple Cream Scones.
+You can change the recipe and add your favorite flavors and toppings, like Blueberry Lemon Scones, Mandarin Orange Scones, Orange Cranberry Scones, or Irish Apple Cream Scones.
 These savory Ham and Asiago Cheese Herb Scones are perfect to serve with a soup or salad.
+From sweet to savory, there are so many options.

 Scones can be shaped in wedges or circles, but however you like them, they will be beautiful and crusty, and moist and tender on the inside.
 In other words, they will be delicious.